Ore plus Tur\'{a}n: Introduction

 The graph $\G$ has a vertex $x$ of degree one so is not Hamiltonian.

 \begin{thm}[Adamus \cite{Adamus}] If $G$ is an $n$-vertex, balanced tripartite graph that is not Hamiltonian, then $e(G) \le e(\G[3])$.
 Equality holds if $G \cong \G[3]$. \end{thm}

-Ferrero and Lesniak considered the not necessarily balanced, $r$-partite graphs and determined the maximum number of edges among $r$-partite graphs with given part sizes.
+Ferrero and Lesniak considered non-Hamiltonian $r$-partite graphs that are not necessarily balanced.
+They determined the maximum number of edges for such graphs with given part sizes.
 The following corollary of their work generalizes \Cref{thm:adamus}.

-\begin{restatable}[Corollary of Ferrero and Lesniak \cite{FerreroLesniak}]{cor}{FLcorollary} For sufficiently large $n$, if $G$ is an $n$-vertex, $r$-partite graph that is not Hamiltonian, then $e(G) \le e(\G)$.
-Equality holds if $G \cong \G$. \end{restatable}
+\begin{thm}[Corollary of Ferrero and Lesniak \cite{FerreroLesniak}] For sufficiently large $n$ and $r \ge 3$, if $G$ is an $n$-vertex, $r$-partite graph that is not Hamiltonian, then $e(G) \le e(\G)$.
+Equality holds if $G \cong \G$. \end{thm}